Support coping with rising living costs

 Midlothian Council has linked up with Independent Food Aid Network UK to produce a new leaflet with advice for people who are struggling to make ends meet.
 The Worrying about Money leaflet sets out how and where to get help and advice in Midlothian.
 It can be viewed online or downloaded now at:

-Printed copies will also be available free, in local libraries, from early 2023.
+Printed copies are also available free in local libraries.

 Emergency grants